joshbegley/nyt-latest/README.md

 `The state Democratic Party has said it will pick a replacement through a nominating convention before a July 27 deadline.
 Candidates are already lining up.`\
 https://www.nytimes.com/2026/07/09/us/politics/platner-maine-democrats-replacement-candidate.html

-**Factory Fire in China Causes ‘Significant’ Casualties, Xi Says**\
+**Factory Fire in China Kills 28**\
-`At least a dozen people appeared to be trapped on the roof of a shoe factory, in video released by state news media.`\
+`The country’s leader, Xi Jinping, called on the authorities to make every effort to investigate the cause of the blaze in Fujian Province.`\
 https://www.nytimes.com/2026/07/09/world/asia/china-fire-shoe-factory.html

 **I.U.C.N.
 Update Says Deep-Sea Mining Threatens Mollusks Around Hydrothermal Vents**\